jmacost5/cpp-528-fall-2021-group-01/README.md

 **Low-Income Housing Tax Credits (Program 1)**

 Low-income housing tax credits (LIHTC) are one of the most common policy tools used in the United States to encourage the building of new affordable housing units.
-Learn more about the LIHTC:

 **Tax Credits for New Markets (Program 2)**